-LSU Baseball Update: Game 2 pushed back to 7:30 p.m. start
+LSU Baseball Update: Game 2 postponed.
+Double header scheduled for Saturday

 Latest Weather Blog

-LSU Baseball Update: Game 2 pushed back to 7:30 p.m. start
+LSU Baseball Update: Game 2 postponed.
+Double header scheduled for Saturday

-Game 2 of the LSU and South Carolina series has been pushed back a half an hour to a 7:30 p.m. start at Alex Box Stadium.
+BATON ROUGE- Game 2 of LSU baseball's series has been postponed because of inclement weather.

+LSU and South Carolina will play two 7 inning games starting at 11 a.m. on Sunday.

 Trending News